JRSV/RSVP.V1/README.md

 ### License

 This Project is released under GPL version 3 license agreement.
-More details available in the https://raw.githubusercontent.com/JRSV/JRSV_Presets-0.1/master/LICENSE.txt file
+More details available in the readme file

 ### Acknowledgments